Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • Except for mid-week (Tue–Thu) visits outside the summer season, advance tickets are now required for the tower climb at Our Savior's Church.

-• The National Museum no longer stays open until 20:00 on Thu.
-They now offer free one-hour tours in English on weekends from mid-Aug through Oct (reservations required).
+• The National Museum no longer stays open until 20:00 on Thursdays.
+They now offer free one-hour tours in English on weekends from mid-August through October (reservations required).

 • The Museum of Copenhagen and Thorvaldsen's Museum now offer a combo-ticket (good once per museum for 48 hours).